IPGeolocation/ip-geolocation-api-java-sdk/README.md

 ```
 ## Timezone Converter Examples

 This section provides usage examples of the `convertTimezone()` method from the SDK.
-The Timezone Converter API allows you to convert a specific time from one timezone to another using timezone identifiers and optional date/time inputs.
+The Timezone Converter API allows you to convert a specific time from one timezone to another using timezone identifiers; coordinates; city; IATA/ICAO code or UN/LOCODE and optional date/time inputs.

 For more details, refer to official documentation: [Timezone Converter API](https://ipgeolocation.io/timezone-api.html#convert-time-bw-time-zones).